rdoxenham/openstack-training/documentation/openstack-manual.md

 ##**Creating virtual machines**

-Only do this if you don't have the pre-built images...
+Only do this if you *don't* have the pre-built images...

 	# virt-install --name openstack-controller --ram 1000 --file /var/lib/libvirt/images/openstack-controller.img \
 		--cdrom /path/to/dvd.iso --noautoconsole --vnc --file-size 30 \
 		--os-variant rhel6 --network network:default,mac=52:54:00:00:00:01
 	# virt-viewer openstack-controller

 I would advise that you choose a basic or minimal installation option and don't install any window managers, as these are virtual machines we want to keep as much resource as we can available, plus a graphical view is not required.
 Partition layouts can be set to default at this stage also, just make sure the time-zone is set correctly and that you provide a root password.
-When asked for a hostname, I suggest you don't use anything unique, just specify "server" or "node" as we will be cloning and want things to be
+When asked for a hostname, I suggest you don't use anything unique, just specify "server" or "node" as we will be cloning and will just wipe this.

 After the machine has finished installing it will automatically be shut-down, we have to 'sysprep' it to make sure that it's ready to be cloned, this removes any "hardware"-specific elements so that things like networking come up as if they were created individually.
 In addition, one step ensures that networking comes up at boot time which it won't do by default if it wasn't chosen in the installer.